Theodosia Burr Alston: Marriage to Joseph Alston

 In 1801, Theodosia married Joseph Alston, a wealthy landowner from South Carolina.
 They honeymooned at Niagara Falls, the first recorded couple to do so.
 It has been conjectured that there was more than romance involved in this union.
 Burr agonized intensely and daily about money matters, particularly as to how he would hold on to the Richmond Hill estate.
 It is thought that his daughter's tie to a member of the Southern gentry might relieve him of some of his financial burdens.
-The marriage to Alston meant that Theo would become prominent.
+The marriage to Alston meant that Theodosia would become socially prominent.
 Her letters to her father indicated that she had formed an affectionate alliance with her husband.
-The couple's son, Aaron Burr Alston, was born in 1802.
+The couple's son was born in 1802.

 Thomas Bee's House, c.
 1730.
 A later owner was governor Joseph Alston and his wife Theodosia, daughter of Aaron Burr.

-Following the baby's birth, Alston's health became fragile.
+Following the baby's birth, Theodosia's health became fragile.
 She made trips to Saratoga Springs and Ballston Spa, New York, to restore her health.
 She also visited her father and accompanied him to Ohio in the summer of 1806, along with her son.
-There, Aaron met with an Irishman, Harman Blennerhassett, who had an island estate in the Ohio River in what is now West Virginia.
+There, Aaron met with an Irishman, Harman Blennerhassett, who had an island estate on the Ohio River in what is now West Virginia.
 The two men made plans which were later joined by General James Wilkinson; however, what exactly those plans were is not definitively known due to lack of supporting evidence for any of the popular allegations.